zenmumbler/Quadrae/README.md

 =======

 A game with falling 4-tiled shapes.
 My very quick One Game A Month entry for February 2013.
-Goal is to fill horizonttal bars with the oddly shaped pieces.
+Goal is to fill horizontal bars with the oddly shaped pieces.

 Feats
 - Very short dev time